Yefym707/Launcher/README.md

 - `type`: one of `application`, `script` or `url`.
 - `command`: command to run or URL to open.
 - `icon` (optional): path to an icon image.

+Each section has:

+- `name`: section title displayed in the launcher.
+- `items`: list of items within the section.

 ## Extending